MBAigner/ai-workflow-capstone/README.md

 #### (1) Build a draft version of an API with train, predict, and logfile endpoints.

-The API draft and endpoints are written in the file ``app.py``
+The API draft and endpoints are written in the file ``app.py``.

 #### (2) Using Docker, bundle your API, model, and unit tests.

-The Docker file is stored in the root directory of this repository and bundles the API, model and unit tests.
+The Docker file is stored as ``Dockerfile`` in the root directory of this repository and bundles the API, model and unit tests.

 #### (3) Using test-driven development iterate on your API in a way that anticipates scale, load, and drift.